-Once a student has submitted a FAFSA, the U.S. Department of Education will process their FAFSA and send them a copy in the form of a Student Aid Report (SAR).
-The SAR will be sent to the student electronically if you have listed an email address on your FAFSA.
-Please review your SAR and notify the Student Service Center.
+Once you have submitted a FAFSA, the U.S. Department of Education will process your FAFSA and send you a copy in the form of a Student Aid Report (SAR).
+The SAR will be sent to the you electronically if you have listed an e-mail address on your FAFSA.
+Please review your SAR and notify the Student Services Center.
 If you have made any mistakes, we will walk you through how to correct them.

-Step 4: Review your Student Eligibility Notice
+Step 4: Review your Correspondence from HESAA

 The U.S. Department of Education will also send your information to all of the colleges listed on your FAFSA, as well as to the New Jersey Higher Education Student Assistance Authority (HESAA).
-You will receive a Student Eligibility Notice (SEN) once your eligibility for state grants is determined.
+HESAA will notify you of your eligibility for state aid or to request additional information.